Self-evaluation maintenance theory: Research examples

+Zuckerman & Jost (2001) discuss how the self-evaluation maintenance (SEM) theory relates to the so-called “friendship paradox.”
+According to SEM, individuals are motivated to maintain or enhance their self-evaluation when comparing themselves to close others; whether another person’s success increases or threatens one’s own self-evaluation depends on how relevant the domain is to the individual and how close the relationship is.
+In some experimental conditions, for example, people may evaluate a stranger more favorably than a friend to reduce threats to their self-evaluation when the friend’s success is highly self-relevant.
+Feld’s (1991) research on the friendship paradox, by contrast, shows that — purely as a mathematical network effect — most people’s friends have, on average, more friends than they do because people with many connections are overrepresented in social circles.
+This structural observation does not reflect individuals’ motivational strategies but illustrates how network structure can skew subjective perceptions of popularity.
+These are not the only research examples; for further studies see the references.

 This graph illustrates the basic principles of Tesser's (1988) self-evaluatory maintenance model of behavior.
 Relevance determines whether reflection or comparison will occur.
 When relevance is low (the factor does not affect self-definition) as the other's performance increases, so does self-evaluation, allowing that person to share in the celebration of the other person (reflection).
 When relevance is high (the factor is important to self-definition also) as the other's performance increases, self-evaluation decreases because that person is being compared to the other person (comparison).
 If relevance is high, then one will engage in comparison, but if relevance is low, one will engage in reflection.